 Alaska LLC Operating Agreement (Member-managed)

 What is an Alaska LLC Operating Agreement?

 An Alaska LLC Operating Agreement is a written contract between the LLC Members (LLC owners).
+It is the LLC’s governing document.
 This legal document includes detailed information about LLC ownership structure, who owns the company and how the LLC is managed.

 Single-Member LLCs and Multi-Member LLCs should draft an Operating Agreement, keep it with their business records, and give a copy to all Members.

 What should be included in Limited Liability Company Operating Agreements?

 Your Operating Agreement will include basic information about your Limited Liability Company.
 Some of the information will be the same as what is listed in your Alaska LLC Articles of Organization.
 Operating Agreements should include:

 - and how your LLC will be taxed